 - Once your upper body is parallel to the ground, reverse the motion and bring your hips forward, returning to standing.

 If you're not already overwhelmed by all the reasons why sitting for hours isn't healthy, here's another: tight hips.
 Your hip flexors, a group of muscles at the front of your hips, adapt to being in a shortened position after long bouts of sitting.

 When they're chronically shortened, your hip flexors pull on your pelvis, causing it to tip forward (also known as an anterior pelvic tilt).
 An anterior pelvic tilt then places tension on your hamstrings even before you begin to reach for your toes, Chan says.
 That doesn't leave much room for stretching if your hamstrings are already at their limit.

 If possible, stand up and move around more frequently throughout the day for at least a few quick minutes, he says.
 Consider setting an alarm on your phone or fitness tracker that reminds you to stand up every hour or so.
 Or consider investing in a standing desk to give your hip flexors and chance to lengthen.

 And make sure to stretch your hip flexors properly.
-Even a simple kneeling hip flexor stretch is a good way to maintain mobility.
+For example, this kneeling hip flexor stretch is a good way to maintain mobility.

-- Kneel on the ground with your right leg out in front of you, bent at 90 degrees.
-Place the left knee on the ground for support.
+- Kneel on the ground with your left leg out in front of you, bent at 90 degrees.
+Place your right knee on the ground for support.